ivancuric/js-perf/README.md

 That code first needs to be parsed — read and turned into an computer-indexable structure that can be used for compiling.

-It then gets compiled into bytecode and finally machine code, before it can be executed by your com
+It then gets compiled into bytecode and finally machine code, before it can be executed by your device.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NjE0NDQzNCwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTU4MjcyMjYxLDM1MjIzNTU5MywtNzY5NT
-UxNTQyXX0=
+E1NDJdfQ==
 -->